topp/convcom/README.md

 A **Rust-based AI-powered conventional commit message generator** that automatically creates high-quality commit messages based on your staged Git changes using Groq's advanced language models.

-## ✨ Features
+## Features

-- **🤖 AI-Powered Analysis**: Uses Groq's advanced language models to understand your code changes
+- **AI-Powered Analysis**: Uses Groq's advanced language models to understand your code changes
-- **📋 Conventional Commits**: Generates messages following the [Conventional Commits v1.0.0](https://www.conventionalcommits.org/) specification
+- **Conventional Commits**: Generates messages following the [Conventional Commits v1.0.0](https://www.conventionalcommits.org/) specification
-- **🎯 Multiple Models**: Support for various Groq models including Llama, Gemma, Qwen, and more
+- **Multiple Models**: Support for various Groq models including Llama, Gemma, Qwen, and more
-- **🔍 Smart Git Integration**: Analyzes real git repositories and staged changes
+- **Smart Git Integration**: Analyzes real git repositories and staged changes
-- **🎛️ Focus Mode**: Use the `--focus` option to guide the AI's attention to specific aspects
+- **Focus Mode**: Use the `--focus` option to guide the AI's attention to specific aspects
-- **📝 Comprehensive Output**: Provides structured commit messages with bullet-point summaries
+- **Comprehensive Output**: Provides structured commit messages with bullet-point summaries
-- **⚡ Fast & Efficient**: Native Rust performance with async HTTP client
+- **Fast & Efficient**: Native Rust performance with async HTTP client

-> **⭐ Quick Recommendation**: For the best experience, use the default `llama-3.3-70b-versatile` model via Groq - it provides excellent quality and speed at no cost with their generous free tier!
+> **Quick Recommendation**: For the best experience, use the default `llama-3.3-70b-versatile` model via Groq - it provides excellent quality and speed.
+Note that Groq has usage limits on their free tier - check [their limits page](https://console.groq.com/dashboard/limits) for details.

-## 🚀 Quick Start
+## Quick Start

 ### 1. Installation